A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 Trust us, the last thing you want in this part of the world is to end up soaked to the bone and subject to a strong wind too - always err on the side of caution and bring a suitable rain jacket (with a hood) to help you stay warm and dry while you wait it out.

-WEAR STUDY HIKING BOOTS
+WEAR STURDY HIKING BOOTS

-This is definitely not a trail to be completed in your bog-standard sneakers or running shoes; at various points you’ll find the trail thick with mud, quite slippery, or with crumbling rock steps (that feel a little too close to the edge of the island!).
+This is definitely not a trail to be completed in your bog-standard sneakers or running shoes; at various points, you’ll find the trail thick with mud, quite slippery, or with crumbling rock steps (that feel a little too close to the edge of the island!).
 You’ll want a shoe with thick soles, strong ankle support, and basically just a sturdy boot feel.

 KEEP AWAY FROM CLIFF EDGES